Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Weak impurities in topological moire superconductors

 The previous spatial dependence for different impurity locations can be analyzed as a function of the moire length.
 The gap for a single impurity per moire unit cell, computed for different moire lengths is shown in Fig.~\ref{fig:gmap}, where we consider $11\times 11$ (Fig.~\ref{fig:gmap}a), $13\times 13$ (Fig.~\ref{fig:gmap}b), $15\times 15$ (Fig.~\ref{fig:gmap}c) and $17\times 17$ (Fig.~\ref{fig:gmap}d).
 In particular, we observe that close to the exchange maxima, the local impurity has a relatively weak impact, with the exception of the exact center.
 Away from the exchange maxima, the impurity shows some of the most sizable effects, having also a complex dependence with the moire length.
 This complex dependence naturally emerges from the interplay of between the moire length and the spatial dependence of the in-gap mode, and is intrinsic to any non-magnetic impurity in a moire topological superconductor.
 In particular, the interference between the in-gap state and the moire pattern will be further addressed in Sec.~\ref{sec:single}, where we will consider a single impurity in an otherwise pristine moire system.

 In this section, we have focused on addressing the fine interplay between a periodic array of impurities and the moire pattern.
 In particular, it is observed a dramatic dependence of the spectral gap on the location of the impurity, directly correlated with the underlying moire pattern.
 In contrast with the strong impurity case, weak impurities will keep the topological gap unchanged, and in particular, all the defective superconducting states of this section show the pristine Chern number $C=2$.
-In the next section, we will examine how the weak and strong impurity limits are connected, and in particular, how the the different locations develop drastically different spectral gaps as the moire potential is increased.